Paying For School

 College and Career Prep Programs for Military Connected High Schoolers

-College and Career Prep Programs for Military Connected High Schoolers The whirlwinds of military life and PCSs can make time seem to move in fast forward.
-This can feel especially true for active duty families with dependents on their way to high school or college.
-Understanding the resources available can help with making decisions as…
+College and Career Prep Programs for Military-Connected High Schoolers The whirlwinds of military life and PCSs can make time seem to move fast.
+This can feel especially true for active-duty families with dependents on their way to high school or college.
+Understanding the resources available can help with making decisions as to which school will…

 Read more »